116: COUSINS REUNITED IN WACO AFTER 45 YEARS

 As Vicki began to back the Highlander out of our Cedar Chest, Too parking spot, my photographer captured an image of the dashboard temperature gauge.
 In the six years I’ve been travelling around the country with Tom, 109 degrees was my new all-time high.

-We had spent nearly two hours at the Cedar Chest antique menagerie of stores and it was time to head to the hotel in Waco that Tom had reserved a week or two before we left Michigan.
-Not only was Hotel Indigo a newly renovated hotel, it was also within walking distance of the Magnolia Silos; which is the centerpiece of the “Fixer Upper” empire.
+We had spent nearly two hours at the Cedar Chest antique menagerie of stores, and it was time to head to the hotel in Waco that Tom had reserved a week or two before we left Michigan.
+Not only was Hotel Indigo a newly renovated hotel, but it was also within walking distance of the Magnolia Silos, which is the centerpiece of the “Fixer Upper” empire.
 After we made the 20-mile drive into Waco and registered at the Indigo, my photographer and his wife had a little over an hour to relax before dinner.
 But relaxing was the furthest thing from Tom’s mind; and I couldn’t blame him for being excited.
 He had made arrangements to reunite with his cousin at the Cracker Barrel restaurant that was located about five miles north of our hotel.
 Shortly after my photographer’s mother had died seven months earlier, he reconnected with Margaret Ann Long with a telephone call.
 Tom discovered that his cousin, who he hadn’t seen or talked with in over 45 years, lived roughly 50 miles east of Waco and the two arranged a much-anticipated reunion.
 As a bonus, Margaret Ann’s daughter and son-in-law, Patricia and Eric Nichols, reside in Waco and were able to join the family get together as well.

 The three of us arrived at the Lacy Lakeview area Cracker Barrel at a few minutes before six o’clock while Margaret Ann and her family waited patiently in the rock chairs outside of the restaurant.
 As we approached them, I had never seen Tom so nervous to meet anyone – ever.
 When he met Bill and Hillary Clinton and Jimmy Carter, he was cool, calm, and collected.
 But this was different.
 Margaret Ann wasn’t a President; but to my photographer, she was more special than any President – she was family.
 After the initial hugs and family introductions had broken the ice, the remainder of the reunion couldn’t have gone any better.
-Margaret Ann, who is eight years younger than my photographer, had 45 years of catching-up to do with Tom; which they managed quite well during the 90-minute dinner.
-Also during that time, we learned that Patricia and Eric were expecting their first baby that was due shortly after Christmas.
+Margaret Ann, who is eight years younger than my photographer, had 45 years of catching-up to do with Tom, which they managed quite well during the 90-minute dinner.
+Also, during that time, we learned that Patricia and Eric were expecting their first baby that was due shortly after Christmas.

 My photographer and his cousin, Margaret Ann Long, as they posed outside of Cracker Barrel near Waco, Texas.